Holographic Timelike Entanglement Across Dimensions: Study of gapped and/or confining models

 Let us explain physically these behaviours.
 In the paper \cite{Klebanov:2007ws} it was proposed that an alternative indicator of confinement is the existence of a phase transition in the (space-like) entanglement entropy.
 This was critically analysed in \cite{Kol:2014nqa} and later in \cite{Jokela:2020wgs}.
 The result is that the phase transition in the EE indicates confinement only if the UV of the holographic QFT is {\it local}.
 Similar proposals were made for the time-like entanglement entropy (as a tool to diagnose confinement), see for example \cite{Afrasiar:2024lsi, Chu:2019uoh, Nunez:2025gxq}.
 We find that a similar caveat should be in place for the tEE case: \\{\it the phase transition of the tEE is an indicator of confinement if and only if the UV of the holographic QFT is local}.

 The exact solution of eq.(\ref{exactmaster}) leads to a UV system represented by $N_c$ D5 branes, hence a Little String theory (non-local).
 This implies that the phase transition in the tEE (double valuedness in $T_{app}$ or $T$) is not expected.
 By the same token, the system represented by the approximate solution, is only field theoretical when $\kappa^2=e^{-2\Phi(\infty)}$.
 Otherwise, the dual field theory is coupled to gravity (10 dim strings) and non-local.
 An explanation of the importance of the finely-tuned value $\kappa^2=e^{-2\Phi(\infty)}$ is given in the papers \cite{Maldacena:2009mw, Caceres:2011zn, Elander:2011mh}.
 Briefly, this special value 'switches-off' an irrelevant operator on the QFT (the baryonic branch of the Klebanov-Strassler field theory).
+We expect similar behaviour in the newly presented background of \cite{Macpherson:2025pqi}.

 We close this section here and move to final comments and conclusions.